Wix vs Shopify – Overview

-The Verdict: Shopify is the obvious winner for sales.
+The Verdict: With these considered aspects above, Shopify is the obvious winner for sales.

 Social and Media Integration

 Shopify’s multi-channel integration is one deal-breaker between Wix vs Shopify.
-You can connect your online store to social media accounts such as Twitter, Instagram and market places such as Amazon and eBay.
+You can connect your Shopify online store to social media accounts such as Twitter, Instagram, and market places such as Amazon and eBay.

 As already stated, Wix Ascend allows you to monitor all marketing activities in one place.
 While you can still send three email campaigns a month without an Ascend subscription, you get premium features and a much higher campaign quota if you do subscribe.

 With Shopify, you can build email campaigns on the manager page.
 However, you can install apps such as Omnisend Email Marketing and Privy for more versatility.

 Wix allows you to build gorgeous blogs with ease.
 In reality, the only hindrance it stumbles over is about archive functionality, which saves old posts for users to read.
 If you really wanted to experience this unique function, you’re better off using a blogging specific tool like WordPress.

 In the area of blogging, Shopify does not do well.
 There are no analytics, social bookmarking, and searching features built-in.
 Basically, its blogging features are quite bleak.

 Search Engine Optimization guarantees that your store is ranked in a strong position in the search engine.

 - Adjust titles/descriptions – the headline and text that appears in Google